Memorial Day for 100-Year-Old Veterans

 Although the 70th, Platinum Anniversary of the Pearl Harbor attack was the last to gather and openly and formally celebrate its Veterans, several of these men and women are still living in 2015.
 Some of them are over 100 years old!

-I learn more about UFOs and WWII technologies on every visit to thie grand museum in my state, part of the Aviation Heritage Trail of the US.
-A quonset hut/hangar type fourth building is opening in later 2015.
-On my first visit, the museum was one small building.
+I learn more about UFOs and WWII technologies on every visit to the National USAF Museum in my state, part of the Aviation Heritage Trail of the US.
+A Quonset hut/hangar type fourth building is opening in later 2015.
+On my first visit, the museum was one small building, but it brought war and the history of aviation to life.

-The US Department of Veterans Affairs lists a total of 1.02 million living WWII veterans at this writing.
+The US Department of Veterans Affairs lists a total of 1.02 million survivors among WWII veterans during 2015.

 No listing furnishes all of these veteran's names, except for short lists of individuals who have reported in to various agencies and websites.
 The median age of WWII veterans was 92 in the year 2011.
-We should not forget these people who served the country and its people.
+We should not forget these people who served the United States.

 1887th Engineer Aviation Battalion